Not understanding the difference between Sessions, Users, and Page Views is actually the most common problem we stumble upon working with our clients.

 It is quite clear that the number of Users cannot be greater than the number of sessions or Page Views.

 How to find Sessions, Users and Page Views in your Google Analytics?

 The basic traffic reports in your Google Analytics are in the Audience section.

-You click at Audience(1) in the main left menu, then choose the first link Overview(2) and usually by default you get to a daily Sessions report for a few recent days.
-Now we need to change the report to Users or Page Views one, for it simply click on the dropdown(3) in the top left corner of the chart and choose the type of the report you need.
+You click at Audience(1) in the main left menu, then choose the first link Overview(2), and usually, by default, you get to a daily Sessions report for a few recent days.
+Now we need to change the report to Users or Page Views one.
+For it, click on the dropdown(3) in the top left corner of the chart and choose the type of report you need.